 He leads by example.
 When a bunch of Italian bullies try to intimidate the playground’s children (“we’re spreadin’ polio,” one of the thoughs says), Cantor stands them down.
 But when some of the children who come to his playground begin to get sick and die from polio, parents blame him.
 “This was his first direct confrontation with vile accusation and intemperate hatred, and it had unstrung him far more than dealing with the ten menacing Italians at the playground.”
 More children die.
 He visualizes them in their pine boxes: one day they’re with him, vital as ever, the next they’re in iron lungs, then dead.
-Roth’s background canvass of Newark’s Weequahic Section, where he grew up—from the sociology the city’s prejudices to “the citywide stink of Seacaucus”—recalls the more nostalgic pages of The Plot Against America or Patrimony, the memoir of his father’s last days, like gauzier childhood memories.
-In Nemesisi that nostalgia is part of the set-up to Bucky Cantor’s unhappy story, the end point of his glory days.
+Roth’s background canvass of Newark’s Weequahic Section, where he grew up—from the sociology of the city’s prejudices to “the citywide stink of Seacaucus”—recalls the more nostalgic pages of The Plot Against America or Patrimony, the memoir of his father’s last days.
+In Nemesisi nostalgia sets up to Bucky Cantor’s unhappy story, the end point of his glory days.

 Nemesis, by Philip Roth